Restitution and unjust enrichment

-In pre-modern English common law, restitutionary claims were often brought in an action for assumpsit and later in a claim for money had and received.
-The seminal case giving a general theory for when restitution would be available is Lord Mansfield's decision in Moses v Macferlan (1760), which imported into the common law notions of conscience from English chancery.
-(Note: Both "conscience" and "chancery" as used here would more commonly be referred to as equity.
-(To distinguish the two, these synonyms are used instead.)
-The former meaning of equity, originating from Aristotle, refers to general notions of fairness tempering harsh rules, whereas the latter refers to the particular jurisprudence developed in the English courts of equity.)
-Blackstone's Commentaries also endorsed this approach, citing Moses.

 Where an individual is unjustly enriched, modern common law imposes an obligation upon the recipient to make restitution, subject to defences such as change of position and the protection of bona fide purchasers from contrary equitable title.
 Liability for an unjust enrichment arises irrespective of wrongdoing on the part of the recipient, though it may affect available remedies.
-And restitution can also be ordered for wrongs (also called "waiver of tort" because election of remedies historically occurred when first filing a suit).
+Restitution can also be ordered for wrongs (also called "waiver of tort" because election of remedies historically occurred when first filing a suit).
 This may be treated as a distinct basis for restitution, or it may be treated as a subset of unjust enrichment.

 Unjust enrichment is not to be confused with illicit enrichment, which is a legal concept referring to the enjoyment of an amount of wealth by a person that is not justified by reference to their lawful income.